ae9is/amazon-reviews/README.md

 ## Test

-Build the Python API Docker image first using:
+Build the Docker images first using:

 ```bash
 make docker-build
 ```

-Then run using:
+Then run:

 ```bash
 make test